Publication history of Wonder Woman: DC Rebirth

 As part of the DC Rebirth relaunch, writer Greg Rucka and artists Liam Sharp, Matthew Clark, and Nicola Scott produced a new Wonder Woman series for DC Comics in June 2016.
 The series established that most of the previous run was actually an illusion and effectively reinstated much of the earlier continuity that The New 52 era had overturned, particularly in regards to the background of the Amazons and Themyscira.

 Over the Rebirth period Wonder Woman would often defeat her enemies with compassion and love through various means, and at times successfully reform her enemies as she did in the Golden Age era.
 Wonder Woman's armour also gained a redesign with the lower half of her outfit gaining a short Pteruges like skirt taking influences from her appearance in Batman v Superman: Dawn of Justice as well as her armour that she wore when fighting Medusa in Rucka's previous Wonder Woman run.
 The series also saw the return of Rucka's previous character Veronica Cale as well as the romantic relationship between Diana and Steve Trevor.
 The plot mainly concerned Cale and Wonder Woman trying to reach the island of Themyscira after Wonder Woman discovered she had in fact been bared from the island.

-Greg Rucka left as author in 2017 and after an intermediate period of various writers G. Willow Wilson took over in 2018 with a run which saw Wonder Woman finally return to Themyscira.
-Steve Orlando took over from Wilson in 2020 with Mariko Tamaki taking over from him later in the year.
-2020 also saw the Wonder Woman comics issues' numbering order restructured as DC's Doomsday Clock event united the current series to the original Golden Age as one continuous run.
+The Rebirth period also saw the Wonder Woman comics issues' numbering order restructured as DC's Doomsday Clock event united the current series to the original Golden Age as one continuous run.
 This meant the next issue was number #750 despite the previous issue being numbered only #83.
 To celebrate the event the #750 issue was extra length and collected a variety of short stories celebrating the character of Wonder Woman with previous writers such as Gail Simone and Greg Rucka returning.

-Collected editions

-The five volumes of Wonder Woman have been collected in various hardcover and trade paperback books.
+New Justice

+Greg Rucka left as author in 2017 and after an intermediate period of various writers.G.
+Willow Wilson took over in 2018 with a run which saw Wonder Woman finally return to Themyscira.
+Steve Orlando took over from Wilson in 2020 with Mariko Tamaki taking over from him later in the year.